open-telemetry/community/projects/security.md

 There is an allocated time in the Semantic Conventions WG for this project.
 - Mondays at 8 AM PST

-For async conversation please use #otel-security-wg slack channel from official CNCF slack workspace.
+For async conversation please use #otel-semconv-security slack channel from official CNCF slack workspace.

 ## Timeline